HandyGuySoftware/arcomp/README.md

 - arcomp.py - The Python script that performs the Autoruns analysis
 - arcomp.ini.EXAMPLE - An example initialization file that provides runtime information for arcomp.
 See the *arcomp.ini File* section below for more details.
-- arclaunch.bat - A Windows batch script that executes arcomp with appropriate parameters.
+- arclaunch.bat.EXAMPLE - An example Windows batch script that executes arcomp.py with appropriate parameters.
 This can be useful if setting up arcomp under the Windows Task Scheduler, so that you can instruct Task Scheduler to simply execute the batch script rather than coding the arcomp parameters into the Task Scheduler options.

 # Installing arcomp